petrcechura/i2c-slave/README.md

 # i2c-slave

 A simple, generic **7-bit I²C slave** implementation with a register-based interface and UVM verification environment.

-> [!WARNING]
-> **This repository is currently under development.**
->
-> The README is currently used partly as development notes and may not yet fully describe the implemented functionality.

 ## Features

 * **7-bit I²C slave address**